microsoft/r-server-campaign-optimization/Resources/data-scientist.md

 ![Visualize](Images/visualize.png?raw=true)

-You can find an example of this in the  [CampaignManagement Dashboard](Campaign%20Management%20Dashboard.pbix).
+You can find an example of this in the  [Campaign Optimization Dashboard](Campaign%20Optimization%20Dashboard.pbix).